Skip to Main Content

 DeanDrobot/Getty Images: Illustration by Issiah Davis/Bankrate

-Scholarships are a form of financial aid that can be need-based, merit-based or academic-based.
-Scholarships are gifts; they do not have to be repaid.
-Some scholarships are renewed automatically every year you’re in school, while others are given on a one-time basis.
+Many scholarships are available for high school seniors about to start their first year of college.
+Scholarships are a form of gift aid that can be need-based, merit-based or academic-based.
+Some scholarships are renewed automatically every year you’re in school, while others are given once.

 The “best” scholarships to apply for will depend on your unique strengths.
 Try to focus your efforts on awards that appeal to your talents and interests, where you can submit a strong application.
 The stronger your qualifications for a certain award, the better a chance you will have of winning.